GiovanniBaccichet/CompactProbes/notebooks/README.md

 ## `data_exploration_cleaning`

 Data pre-processing and visualization, including cleaning and balancing data.
-The purpose of the notebooks contained in this folder is to get an idea of the data we are working with, including understanding the most interesting features (that must be checked during the feature selection process).
+The purpose of the notebooks contained in this folder is to get an idea of the data we are working with, including understanding the most interesting features (that must be confirmed during the feature selection process).

+### `data_pre-processing`

+> Input: all the `.CSV` files in `config["DEFAULT"]["extracted_path"]`

+> Output: `data/interim/combined_df_raw.csv`